-Implementation Management has established policies and procedures to ensure proper segregation of duties, authorization of transactions, adequate documentation, and physical control over assets and records.
+Policies & Procedures Implementation Management has established policies and procedures to ensure proper segregation of duties, authorization of transactions, adequate documentation, and physical control over assets and records.
 Among others, the Company has policies and procedures on; 1.
 Access and Segregation of Duties 2.
-Signing Authorities: - Contracts (customers and suppliers) - Purchase Requisitions/Purchase Orders - Checks - Journal vouchers 3.
-Provisions for Inventory Obsolescence 4.
-Allowance for Doubtful Accounts Receivable The Policies and Procedures enumerated herein exist and are being implemented.
+Signing Authorities 3.
+Allowance for Inventory Obsolescence The Policies and 4.
+Allowance for Doubtful Accounts Receivable Procedures 5.
+Foreign Currency Risk Management enumerated herein 6.
+System Backup and Recovery exist and are being implemented.
+In addition, the Company has the following ethics related policies and procedures 7.
+Code of Conduct, with Annual Declaration of Compliance 8.
+Conflict of Interest Policy, including suppliers 9.
+Insider Trading Policy 10.
+Non-Disclosure Agreement